 We need your participation to keep our children safe on every device, everywhere.

-Family Zone Insights is a tool available to all families at the school.
+Qustodio is a tool available to all families at the school.
 Insights is not a parental control.
 It provides no filtering or blocking of content outside of school time.
 It simply monitors and reports on device activity and delivers weekly snapshots of kids’ device usage, straight into Mum and Dad’s inbox.

 The school can manage internet access regardless of network connection, during school hours.
 Outside of school hours, management automatically switches to the parents and your settings then apply.